Lieutenant-Colonel Edmund Charles Wolf Myers

 The leadership shown by this officer and his imperturbable conduct in face of fire and under difficult conditions was a magnificent example to all those with whom he came in contact.

-Back to Divisional HQ
+Back to Divisional Headquarters

 Back to Biographies Menu